MuhammadNisarWCSS/Podcast-Network-Mimic/README.txt

 Once they connect, they can “stream” episodes from any podcast.
 In addition, a Client will be able to “download” podcasts.
 This copies the podcast to “local storage”, which is a data structure in the Client class.
-Subscribers can then play the podcast locally, and this should work even if the network deletes the original podcast.
+Subscribers can then play the podcast locally, and this should work even if the Network deletes the original Podcast.
 Instead of connecting remotely, there is a TestControl object to test the functionality of the Network and Client classes by simulating a remote connection.